Sv443-Network/UserUtils/README.md

 Fully deletes the configuration from persistent storage.
 The internal cache will be left untouched, so any subsequent calls to `getData()` will return the data that was last loaded.
 If `loadData()` or `setData()` are called after this, the persistent storage will be populated again.
+If you want to use this method, the additional directive `@grant GM.deleteValue` is required.

 <br>